Meet the Team

 Certificate in Counselling Skills

 BEd in Modern Foreign Languages

 BTEC HND Business and Finance

-Ternaya Cummings: Learning & Youth Development Manager
+Ternaya Cummings: Employment, Skills & Youth Development Manager

 Ternaya is very passionate about youth work, empowering young people and their families to improve their lives.
 Ternaya started working for Southern Brooks in 2007 as a detached youth worker and has worked in numerous roles over the years such as family support worker, over 50’s projects, training, youth work and employment programs for young people.
 Ternaya is now the Learning and Youth Development Manager.